Oliver-1-1/UEFI-Graphic/README.md

 The project will support:
 1. Basic shapes                // Done
 2. Basic text                  // Done
-3. Basic transform of shapes   // Done.
-Might want to add rotation
+3. Basic mouse support         // Done
 4. Basic file managment        // Done
+5. Basic transform of shapes   // Done.
-5. Basic internet connectivity // Not started
+6. Basic internet connectivity // Not started

-6. Basic mouse support         // Almost done
+Might want to add rotation to transform.
+The issue is i cant seem to get float support to work.
 ## Usage

  It has a very simple usage and abstracts all the protocol and buffer searching that is essential for UEFI.